 MANAGEMENT DISCUSSION AND ANALYSIS

-Mr. M Aravind Subramanian, retires by rotation at the ensuing Annual General Meetingand being eligible, offers himself for re-appointment.
+Mr. G. Natarajan retires by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.

 PARTICULARS OF EMPLOYEES:

-(ii) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31st March, 2013 and ofthe loss of the company for the year ended on that date;
+b) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the loss of the company for that period;

-(iii) the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act, 1956for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities; and
+c) the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;

 ENERGY CONSERVATION, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The Auditors' Report is self explanatory and does not require any further commentsunder Section 217 (3) of the Companies Act, 1956, except that :
+The Auditors' Report is self-explanatory and does not require any further comments except that :

-The Company has since appointed Internal Auditor to take care of Internal Audit systemfor the financial year 2013 -14.
+The Company has since appointed Internal Auditor under Section 138 of the Companies Act, 2013 to take care of the Internal Audit System for the financial year 2014-15.